 What is Shopify?

-What makes Shopify different from most of their competition is that they allow third-party developers to create apps and themes for the platform and this makes the amount of options available larger than any of their competition.
+What makes Shopify different from most of its competition is that they allow third-party developers to create apps and themes for the platform and this makes the number of options available larger than any of its competition.

 But is Shopify any good?
-Check out my complete review below to find out!
+Check out our complete review below to find out!

 Shopify offer a total of four packages but the cheapest Shopify Lite package doesn’t include their website builder, so I haven’t included it for this review.

 The three packages that do include the website builder are:

 2 Staff Accounts